 - (a) For every patient treated as an inpatient, a medical record will contain information to justify admission and continued hospitalization, support the diagnosis, and describe the patient's progress and response to medications and services.
 Medical records will also be kept for every scheduled ambulatory care patient and for every patient receiving emergency services. - (b) Medical record entries will be legible, complete, dated, timed, and authenticated in written or electronic form by the person responsible for providing or evaluating the service provided, consistent with the Hospital's policies and procedures.
 Stamped signatures are not permitted in the medical record. - (c) General Requirements.
 Documentation in the medical record will be the joint responsibility of the responsible practitioner and the Hospital.
-All medical records for patients receiving care in the hospital setting will document the information outlined in this paragraph, as relevant and appropriate to the patient's care: - (1) identification data, including the patient's name, sex, address, date of birth, and name of authorized representative; - (2) legal status of any patient receiving behavioral health services;

-- (3) patient's language and communication needs, including preferred language for discussing health care; - evidence of informed consent when required by Hospital policy and, when appropriate, evidence of any known advance directives; - (5) records of communication with the patient regarding care, treatment, and services (e.g., telephone calls or e-mail) and any patient-generated information; - (6) emergency care, treatment, and services provided to the patient before his or her arrival, if any; - (7) admitting history and physical examination and conclusions or impressions drawn from the history and physical examination; - (8) allergies to foods and medicines; - (9) reason(s) for admission of care, treatment, and services; - (10) diagnosis, diagnostic impression, or conditions; - (11) goals of the treatment and treatment plan; - (12) diagnostic and therapeutic orders, procedures, tests, and results; - (13) progress notes made by authorized individuals; - (14) medications ordered, prescribed or administered in the Hospital (including the strength, dose, or rate of administration, administration devices used, access site or route, known drug allergies, and adverse drug reactions); - (15) consultation reports; - (16) operative procedure reports and/or notes; - (17) any applicable anesthesia evaluations; - (18) response to care, treatment, and services provided; - (19) relevant observations, diagnoses or conditions established during the course of care, treatment, and services;
+All medical records for patients receiving care in the hospital setting will document the information outlined in this paragraph, as relevant and appropriate to the patient's care: - (1) identification data, including the patient's name, sex, address, date of birth, and name of authorized representative; - (2) legal status of any patient receiving behavioral health services; - (3) patient's language and communication needs, including preferred language for discussing health care; - (4) evidence of informed consent when required by Hospital policy and, when appropriate, evidence of any known advance directives; - (5) records of communication with the patient regarding care, treatment, and services (e.g., telephone calls or e-mail) and any patient-generated information; - (6) emergency care, treatment, and services provided to the patient before his or her arrival, if any; - (7) admitting history and physical examination and conclusions or impressions drawn from the history and physical examination; - (8) allergies to foods and medicines; - (9) reason(s) for admission of care, treatment, and services; - (10) diagnosis, diagnostic impression, or conditions; - (11) goals of the treatment and treatment plan; - (12) diagnostic and therapeutic orders, procedures, tests, and results;

-- (20) reassessments and plan of care revisions; - (21) complications, hospital acquired infections, and unfavorable reactions to medications and/or treatments: - discharge summary with outcome of hospitalization, final diagnosis, discharge plan, discharge planning evaluation, disposition of case, discharge instructions, and if the patient left against medical advice; - (23) medications dispensed or prescribed on discharge; and - (24) autopsy findings when the patient dies in the Hospital. - (d) Continuing Ambulatory Care.
+- (13) progress notes made by authorized individuals; - (14) medications ordered, prescribed or administered in the Hospital (including the strength, dose, or rate of administration, administration devices used, access site or route, known drug allergies, and adverse drug reactions); - (15) consultation reports; - (16) operative procedure reports and/or notes; - (17) any applicable anesthesia evaluations; - (18) response to care, treatment, and services provided; - (19) relevant observations, diagnoses or conditions established during the course of care, treatment, and services; - (20) reassessments and plan of care revisions; - (21) complications, hospital acquired infections, and unfavorable reactions to medications and/or treatments; - (22) discharge summary with outcome of hospitalization, final diagnosis, discharge plan, discharge planning evaluation, disposition of case, discharge instructions, and if the patient left against medical advice; - (23) medications dispensed or prescribed on discharge; and - (24) autopsy findings when the patient dies in the Hospital. - (d) Continuing Ambulatory Care.
 For patients receiving continuing ambulatory care services, the medical record will contain a summary list(s) of significant diagnoses, procedures, drug allergies, and medications, as outlined in this paragraph.
-This documentation will be the joint responsibility of the responsible practitioners and the Hospital: - (1) known significant medical diagnoses and conditions; - (2) known significant operative and invasive procedures; - (3) known adverse and allergic drug reactions; and - (4) known long-term medications, including current medications, over-the-counter drugs, and herbal preparations. - (e) Emergency Care.
-Medical records of patients who have received emergency care will contain the information outlined in this paragraph.
-This documentation will be the joint responsibility of the responsible practitioners and the Hospital: - (1) time and means of arrival; - (2) record of care prior to arrival; - (3) results of the Medical Screening Examination; - (4) known long-term medications, including current medications, over-the-counter drugs, and herbal preparations; - (5) conclusions at termination of treatment, including final disposition, condition, and instructions for follow-up care;
+This documentation will be the joint responsibility of the responsible practitioners and the Hospital: - (1) known significant medical diagnoses and conditions; - (2) known significant operative and invasive procedures; - (3) known adverse and allergic drug reactions; and - (4) known long-term medications, including current medications, over-the-counter drugs, and herbal preparations. - (e) Obstetrics Records.
+Medical records of obstetrics patients will contain the information outlined in this paragraph.
+This documentation will be the joint responsibility of the responsible practitioners and the Hospital:

+- (1) findings during the prenatal period;

+- (2) the medical and obstetrical history;

+- (3) observations and proceedings during labor, delivery and postpartum period; and

+- (4) laboratory and x-ray findings.